-In summary, passwordless authentication not only protects your donors, but also your organization.
+In summary, passwordless authentication not only protects your users but also your organization.
 By implementing more security internally, you can better protect sensitive information from unauthorized users.

-Now that we’ve covered all the reasons why nonprofits should consider passwordless authentication, hopefully, you’ve come to the conclusion that it’s right for your organization.
+Now that we’ve covered all the reasons why you should consider passwordless authentication, hopefully, you’ve come to the conclusion that it’s right for your organization.

-These password alternatives offer donors a much better giving experience and won’t bust your nonprofit’s budget.
+These password alternatives offer users a much better login experience and won’t bust your budget.

 If you’re interested in learning more about passwordless authentication and other online giving solutions, check out these additional resources: